 This frosted grapes recipe is an easy healthy snack.
 Sugared grapes are a delicious appetizer recipe for cheese platters and kids love them!

 How to Choose the Best Grapes

 Obviously, you want to avoid bunches of grapes that have mold visible.
-Knowing how to choose the best grapes is only step one of the process in making sugar coated grapes!
+Knowing how to choose the best grapes is only step one of the process of making sugar-coated grapes!

 How to Make Frosted Grapes